miselkrstovic/experiments-in-spring/README.md

 }
 ```

-In summary the supported HTTP operations are as follows:
+In summary, the supported HTTP operations are as follows:
 ````
 GET /v1/users/
 GET /v1/users/{userId}